European-XFEL/karabo-bridge-py/docs/protocol.rst

 allowing arrays to be serialised more efficiently.
 Each piece has two ZeroMQ message parts: a msgpack-serialised header, followed by a data part.
+A full message is therefore a multipart ZeroMQ message with an even number of message parts.

-Each header part is a dictionary (msgpack map) containing at least the keys ``source`` and ``content``.
+Each header part is a dictionary (a msgpack map) containing at least the keys ``source`` and ``content``.
 The former is a source name such as ``'SPB_DET_AGIPD1M-1/DET/detector'``.
 The latter is one of: